coder/terraform-provider-coder/docs/resources/agent.md

 Required:

-- `cmd` (List of String) The command that retrieves the value of this metadata item.
 - `interval` (Number) The interval in seconds at which to refresh this metadata item.
 - `key` (String) The key of this metadata item.
+- `script` (String) The script that retrieves the value of this metadata item.

 Optional: